How to Tell if You Have a Fever Without a Thermometer

 When a thermometer is not available or not used, individuals may assess for the presence of a fever based on subjective symptoms.
 These symptoms can include feeling hot or flushed, experiencing chills or sweating, having a warm forehead or skin, and generally feeling unwell.
 Other indicators may include increased heart rate, rapid breathing, or body aches.

-What is Fever Without a Thermometer
+Fever Without a Thermometer

 Fever without a thermometer, also known as a subjective fever, refers to a feeling of increased body temperature experienced by an individual without using a thermometer to measure it.
 It is a self-perceived sensation of warmth or elevated body temperature that a person may feel, but may not necessarily be confirmed by an actual measurement with a thermometer.